Measles

 An even rarer complication is SSPE, a degenerative CNS disease that can result from a persistent measles infection.
 SSPE is characterized by the onset of behavioral and intellectual deterioration and seizures years after an acute infection (the mean incubation period for SSPE is approximately 10.8 years).

-The complications of measles in the pregnant mother include pneumonitis, hepatitis, subacute sclerosing panencephalitis, premature labor, spontaneous abortion, and preterm birth of the fetus.
+The complications of measles in the pregnant patient include pneumonitis, hepatitis, subacute sclerosing panencephalitis, premature labor, spontaneous abortion, and preterm birth of the fetus.
 Perinatal transmission rates are low.

 Previous